sciencegenome/samtools-generateid/README.md

 # rust-samtools-generateid

 - rust-samtools generateid
+- update: added the multithreading support for each of the RUST application.
 - rust-samtools generateids for indexing and for use with the rust-samtools-genomecapture.
 - this allows you to use with all the rust-samtools functions just like fastidx of the samtools.
-- general note: Incase of Golang and RUST, please see the last commit message and if it says compiled binary then it is completed or else still in development version.
+- please see the last commit message and if it says compiled binary then it is completed or else still in development version.

 ```